WICG/origin-agent-cluster/README.md

 ### Origin policy

-A [previous version](https://github.com/WICG/origin-isolation/tree/6c35a736792526877b97ecb2250d017a790a2980) of this proposal relied on origin isolation.
+A [previous version](https://github.com/WICG/origin-isolation/tree/6c35a736792526877b97ecb2250d017a790a2980) of this proposal relied on [origin policy](https://wicg.github.io/origin-policy/).
 At this time, however, there remain a number of [open design questions](https://github.com/WICG/origin-policy/issues?q=is%3Aissue+is%3Aopen+label%3A%22open+design+question%22) about origin policy, some with no clear path toward a solution.
 So the plan is to decouple origin isolation from origin policy for now, instead using the `Origin-Isolation` header design seen throughout the rest of this document.

 That said, we believe that origin policy would still be an optimal deployment vehicle for many things currently delivered as headers.
 This includes not only `Origin-Isolation`, but also `Content-Security-Policy`, `Feature-Policy`, `Document-Policy`, `Cross-Origin-Opener-Policy`, `Cross-Origin-Embedder-Policy`, and more.
 The same [arguments](https://github.com/WICG/origin-policy#the-problems-and-goals) as to why these would be best configured on an origin-wide basis apply to all of these headers.
 So for now, the plan is to develop origin isolation in the same way as the others, but also to add it to the list of candidates for integration into origin policy, once origin policy becomes ready.